irtefa/sherlog/README.md

 ```

-Now, on any machine, to query for certain key-value pairs in log files, you must run the program 'grep_client.go'.
+Now, on any machine, to query for certain key-value pairs in log files, you must run the program 'grepClient.go'.
 To query every machine in your system, the client program uses a 'masterlist.txt' file located in the directory where grep client is located.
 This file contains a list of the IP addresses of each machine in the system.

 To run properly, the client program asks for two arguments, the first argument being the pattern matching for the key and the second argument for the value.
-Ex: 'go run grep_client.go <keyPattern> <valuePattern>'
+Ex: 'go run grepClient.go <keyPattern> <valuePattern>'

 Note: to ignore any particular pattern in the key or value, use a wildcard statement in the respective argument.
 Don't use '.*' as the '.' and the '*' symbol in the first position of an argument breaks all other arguments in Golang.
 As a replacement, use '^.*' as the wildcard statement, as this works well with our program.